Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: Step 5 : Back to the original eigenfunctions

 \section{Step 5~: Back to the original eigenfunctions}

-In this section, we show that it suffices to consider the non-backtracking quantum variance in order to prove quantum ergodicity; in other words Theorem \ref{t:thm4} implies Theorem \ref{thm:1}.
+In this section, we show that it suffices to consider the non-backtracking quantum variance in order to prove quantum ergodicity; in other words Theorem \ref{t:thm4} can be retrieved from Theorem \ref{thm:1}.
 This part may be read before or after the others.

 Given $K\in\mathscr{H}_k$, we define the \emph{quantum variance} by

 where $K_G$ is as in Section~\ref{sec:basic}.

 More generally, fix $\eta_0>0$ and suppose $K^\gamma \in \mathscr{H}_k$ satisfies conditions \textbf{(Hol)}.
 We denote